 We believe any school is only as good as its faculty.
 These individuals are the essential link between the child and the educational philosophy, the learning materials and the prepared environment.
 They need to be dedicated, committed "guides" and, through observation, continuously striving to know each child as an individual and must also have the ability to work well within the school community of teachers and parents.
 Our teaching and administrative staff reflects these attributes, bringing a diverse educational background and a long term commitment to MCMS.

 Macaulay was born in Madison and graduated from Verona High School.
-She went on to study at the University of Wisconsin-Madison and recently earned her Bachelor’s Degree in Microbiology.
-For several years, Macaulay has been involved in evening child care at MCMS and has assisted in summer programs as well.
+She went on to study at the University of Wisconsin-Madison and recently earned her bachelor's degree in microbiology.
+For several years, Macaulay was involved in evening child care at MCMS and had assisted in summer programs as well.
 Macaulay loves being a part of the children’s learning, and enjoys watching them grow as students and individuals.
-She is very excited to be working as a toddler assistant alongside Maura, and looks forward to learning more about the Montessori philosophy and becoming more involved with the school’s faculty and community.
+She is very excited to be working as a toddler assistant and looks forward to learning more about the Montessori philosophy while becoming more involved with the school community.
 In her spare time, Macaulay enjoys traveling, running, and being outdoors.

 Anna McAleavy, Guide

-Anna has lived in Madison, WI for most of her life.
-She graduated from UW Madison with a degree in Early Childhood Education, and later attended the Midwest Montessori Institute in Milwaukee where she received her AMI primary certification in 1991.
-She taught several years in Janesville, WI before returning in 1993 to Madison and MCMS where she has been teaching ever since.
-Anna and her husband have 2 children attending MCMS, and a son who graduated from MCMS and is now attending high school.
+Anna has lived in Madison most of her life.
+She graduated from UW-Madison with a degree in early childhood education, and later attended the Midwest Montessori Institute in Milwaukee where she received her AMI primary certification in 1991.
+She taught for several years in Janesville before returning in 1993 to Madison and MCMS where she has been teaching ever since.
+Anna and her husband have two children attending MCMS, and a son who graduated from MCMS and is now attending high school.
 She and her family like to explore different Wisconsin parks where they enjoy hiking, biking and camping.

 Emily Togstad, Guide

 Emily grew up in Bowling Green, Kentucky, and knew early on that she wanted to be a Montessori educator.
-After obtaining a BBA in Marketing from Loyola College in Maryland, she returned to Loyola to pursue a Masters of Education with a Montessori concentration.
-Emily received her AMI primary certification from the Montessori Education Center of Arizona in Phoenix, Arizona.
-After teaching in Phoenix and Nashville, TN, Emily was in search of a school with a commitment to the AMI philosophy, a strong community and wonderful staff.
-She found just that in Madison Community Montessori and has called Wisconsin home for the past 9 years.
-Emily lives in a one hundred year old purple house in Mount Horeb, WI, with her husband and two daughters, who also attend MCMS.
+After obtaining a bachelor's degree in marketing from Loyola College in Maryland, she returned to Loyola to pursue a master's of education with a Montessori concentration.
+Emily received her AMI primary certification from the Montessori Education Center of Arizona in Phoenix.
+After teaching in Phoenix and Nashville, Tennessee, Emily found herself in search of a school with a commitment to the AMI philosophy, a strong community and wonderful staff.
+She found just that in Madison Community Montessori and has called Wisconsin home for the past ten years.
+Emily lives in a 100-year-old purple house in Mount Horeb, with her husband and two daughters, who also attend MCMS.

 Tracy Kramer, Guide

-Tracy was raised in Madison and received a BA in Psychology and Sociology from UW-Madison.
+Tracy was raised in Madison and received a bachelor's in psychology and sociology from UW-Madison.
 Post-graduation, she moved to Chicago to work in inpatient psychiatric settings.
-After discovering Montessori through a childhood friend, Tracy received her primary certification at Seton Montessori Institute in 1997 and taught in the Children’s House at Keystone Montessori School in River Forest, IL.
+After discovering Montessori through a childhood friend, Tracy received her primary certification at Seton Montessori Institute in 1997 and taught in the Children's House at Keystone Montessori School in River Forest, Illinois.
 In 2011, Tracy moved back to Madison and brought her family with her.
-She feels fortunate to have found in MCMS an exemplary environment for her daughters, both in lower elementary, to continue their Montessori education.
+She feels fortunate to have found in MCMS an exemplary environment for her daughters, both in Lower Elementary, to continue their Montessori education.
 Tracy is thrilled to be part of the MCMS staff and is honored to be partnering with young children, discovering the world around them together.
 In her free time, Tracy enjoys biking and rediscovering the magic of Madison with her family.

 Kim Wipperfurth, Assistant

-Kim grew up here in Madison, graduating from West High, and she received her assistant and lead teacher qualifications from MATC.
-She has been on staff at MCMS since August 1992.
-Kim worked with toddlers for 3 years and then moved on to work with the Children’s House After School program for many years.
-She has now been assisting in the Children's House program for the past several years and has found her home.
-Kim feels very fortunate to be part of such a wonderful school community for so many years and she is excited to continue working and growing here at MCMS.
+Kim grew up in Madison and received her assistant and lead teacher qualifications from MATC.
+She has used her various talents on staff at MCMS since 1992.
+After working with toddlers for three years, Kim then moved on to work with the Children’s House After School program for many years.
+She has since found her home, assisting in the Children's House program for the past several years.
+Kim feels very fortunate to be part of such a wonderful school community for so many years and is excited to continue working and growing at MCMS.
 Both of her children have completed the Children's House program here.
 In her spare time, she enjoys reading, scrapbooking, camping and spending time with her family.

 Rebecca Bloedorn, Assistant

-Rebecca has lived and worked in ten different US states, but calls Wisconsin home.
-She has always loved being around children and early on knew she wanted to teach.
-Before she found Montessori, she taught at Nature's Classroom on the east coast, taught wilderness survival skills at a summer camp in Vermont, and also dabbled in teaching gymnastics, dance and English to young children nationally and internationally.
-Rebecca graduated with a BS in Environmental Education from the Evergreen State College in Olympia, Washington, received her AMI Elementary certification from the Montessori Institute of Milwaukee and earned a Master's in Education from Loyola College in Baltimore.
+Rebecca has lived and worked in ten different states, but now calls Wisconsin home.
+She has always loved being around children and knew early on that she wanted to teach.
+Before she found Montessori, Rebecca taught at Nature's Classroom on the east coast, taught wilderness survival skills at a summer camp in Vermont, and also dabbled in teaching gymnastics, dance and English to young children nationally and internationally.
+Rebecca graduated with a bachelor's in environmental education from Evergreen State College in Olympia, received her AMI elementary certification from the Montessori Institute of Milwaukee and earned a master's in education from Loyola College in Baltimore.
 After working as an Upper Elementary Assistant here at MCMS, she took her first lead teaching position in Flagstaff, Arizona.
-Rebecca and her family have returned to Wisconsin to be near family and to finally settle down and grow roots.
-Both her children attend MCMS in the toddler and primary programs.
+Rebecca and her family have returned to Wisconsin to be near family and to plant roots.
+Both her children attend MCMS in the Toddler and Children's House programs.
 In any spare time, Rebecca enjoys reading, swimming, hiking, and writing but most of all, spending time with her family.